 In actual fact, batteries are practically ruled out in aviation.
 In an Airbus that’s on a round trip from Hamburg to Düsseldorf and back, the battery would have to weigh 150 tonnes.
 That would be an energy storage device with wings that would take six hours to refuel.
 However, using hydrogen isn’t that simple either, as electric motors are also significantly heavier than turbines with the same amount of power.
 Given the current state of technology, we can power a small regional aircraft with an electric motor and fuel cell.
 We will continue to see this in operation for the next ten to fifteen years.

-For larger aircraft, I only see two options at the moment: sustainable aviation fuels, or SAF for short, i.e. green fuel produced with carbon from the air.
+For larger aircraft, I only see two options at the moment: Sustainable Aviation Fuels, or SAF for short, i.e. green fuel produced with carbon from the air.
 In that case, virtually nothing will change in the aircraft.
 The other way is modifying the turbine so it can burn hydrogen directly.
 The efficiency is then lower than with a fuel cell, because more thermal energy is released.
-This is where we are working on optimisation in the PUMAc-FX cooperation project: how can we make combustion chambers in the engines more durable and more efficient – while at the same time reducing nitrogen oxide emissions, for which there are also strict limits?
+This is where we are actually working on optimisation, in the PUMAc-FX cooperation project: how can we make combustion chambers in the engines more durable and more efficient – while at the same time reducing nitrogen oxide emissions, for which there are also very strict limits?

 Where will we see hydrogen technologies being used next?

 In industry, any transformation depends on climate legislation.
 The more expensive it becomes to emit CO2, the faster the steel industry or the hydrogen-hungry chemical industry, for example, will need a substitute for coal, oil and gas.
 Hydrogen propulsion has already arrived on the commercial vehicle market, and we expect larger private cars to follow suit.
-In Germany, a lot of federal states are reviewing their subsidies for hydrogen filling stations, which is a significant step.
-Moreover, the costs of fuel cells are falling as the number of units is rising.
+In Germany, a lot of Länder (federal states) are reviewing their subsidies for hydrogen filling stations, which is a significant step.
+Moreover, the cost of fuel cells is falling as the number of units is rising.
 This should level off in the next five to ten years.
-At present, a mid-range hydrogen-powered limousine is still 50% more expensive than a model with a conventional drive, which of course delays any transformation.
+At present, a mid-range hydrogen-powered limousine is still 50% more expensive than a model with a conventional drive, which of course, delays any transformation in that sense.